 You may have already read of Ashura in earlier posts, who was captaining the lightship Shem Arua, and now the Meri’Ashar.
 He is remembered by several names on Earth, one of them being Ashur, ‘god’ of the ancient Assyrians.
 He was also known as Cernunnos, the Celtic god of the forest, in northwestern Europe, called the ‘horned king’, depicted with reindeer antlers on his head.

-We will state clearly at the outset of this post that Cernunnos is not, nor ever was, Satan, and that later conflations of of the antlered king of the forest – masculine counterpart of the Mother Goddess – with the devil, came from the same Source-disconnected dominating drive that saw the priesthood of Ashur suppress and erase the Mother side of Source, the Asherah, from temples and texts and turn Ashur’s memory into a god of war…even though Ashura himself was a champion of Asherah, the ‘Mother’ energy within the Tree of Life.
+We will state clearly at the outset of this post that Cernunnos is not, nor ever was, Satan, and that later conflations of of the antlered king of the forest – masculine counterpart of the Mother Goddess – with the devil, came from the same Source-disconnected dominating drive that saw the priesthood of Ashur and others in that region suppress and erase the Mother side of Source, the Asherah, from temples and texts and turn Ashur’s memory into a god of war…even though Ashura himself was a champion of Asherah, the ‘Mother’ energy within the Tree of Life.
 Such have been the twists of duality for eons, and in the present moment being realigned to Love.

 The ‘rolled crescent’ type horns in this photo carry the vibration of the Bow or Arch of the Mother, through which flies the arrow of Inception/immaculate conception.
 Also, they form a double horseshoe, and the horseshoe represents Centaurus, and the deepening of Mother’s Bow before the arrow of Life is loosed.
 The horned king took the form of a deer in the Celtic pantheon, represented by Cernunnos, seen below on a panel of the Gundestrup Cauldron, gripping a horned serpent in one hand and a torc (horseshoe-shaped necklet) in the other, in the recurring symbolism of the crescent, below the head of a reindeer.

 Like the Irminsul pillar of the Germanic god Tyr (Thor, a Procyon soul aspect of Archangel Michael) – with its double fronded ‘branches’ reminiscent of depictions of Asherah as a two-fronded palm tree – the antlers of Cernunnos connected heaven and earth.
-Feel also into the deer as an animal connected to (and representing) the energy of the Angelic races, and on a subtle level, antlers as a conduit of divine light, earthed through the animal form.
+Feel also into the deer as an animal connected to (and representing) the energy of the Angelic soul streams, and on a subtle level, antlers as a conduit of divine light, earthed through the animal form.

 The tines of the antlers, like a tree’s crowning branches, conducted light from the heavens through the head and body of the king(s) of the forest into the Earth and sparked it with life, the green teeming growth of the plant world, Gaia’s ‘fingers’.
 Thus he became known also as the Green Man, the essence of sacred masculine fertility, seeding of Light.
 Father-Mother merged energies of Source, conducting Light-in-Life, spirit-in-matter.
 Pure united form of essence and body, the Ascended state of light-embodiment.
 The deer was seen & felt by many ancient cultures as a creature that crossed dimensions, and nowhere is this clearer than in myths of the White Stag or White Hart.